tbarron/tbarron.github.io/README.md

 # tbarron.github.io

+This is a site intended to house projects based on Javascript, CSS, and HTML (JaCH).

-Apps live in $ROOT/_ so they are all together in one place rather than scattered amongst the stuff in $ROOT.
+Apps live in $ROOT/prj so they are all together in one place rather than scattered amongst the stuff in $ROOT.